 Our income taxes are based on the amount of our taxable income and enacted federal, state and foreign tax rates, adjusted for allowable credits, deductions and the valuations allowance against deferred tax assets, as applicable.
-There was no provision for income taxes recorded in the three months ended March 31, 2023 and 2022.
+A provision of \$0.4 million for federal and state income taxes was recorded in the three months ended June 30, 2023.
+No provision for income taxes was recorded in the three months ended June 30, 2022.